ChFarrelMK/optimizevideo/README.md

 - Use an existing established software for the video processing

 If you know, what you are doing, you can tweak the options used for Handbrake

+# optimize_videos.sh
+Look for files with "mkv" extension in current folder.
+Use ffmpeg to convert it into a more optimized (H264) codec.
+All audio tracks are copied as they are.
+Only video will be optimized